Replay officials will have more say about what is a targeting penalty in college football next season.

 Targeting results in a 15-yard penalty and the ejection of the player who commits the foul.

 All targeting fouls are reviewed, but replay officials have been limited to reviewing only if there was forcible contact to the head and neck area and if the hit was made with the crown of the helmet.
-Now how contact occurred can be reviewed.
+Under this proposal, how the contact occurred, whether the player launched into an opponent or whether the contact was more incidental, also can be reviewed.